-Signature setLength(in length: int) void.
-In parameters length the length to set for this packet.
-Return value Void.
-Effect Set the length for this packet.
+Signature setLength(in length: int) void In Parameters length the length to set for this packet.
+Return Value void Set the length for this packet.
 The length of the packet is the number of bytes from the packet's data buffer that will be sent, or the number of bytes of the packet's data buffer that will be used for receiving data.
 The length must be lesser or equal to the offset plus the length of the packet's buffer.